FGDES/libVIODES/README.md

 The code of this pluglin is taken from an previous project for graph representation (libVIOGen).

-## Tutorial
+## Tutorial/Testing

-The base usaage of libVIODES is demonstrated by the simple Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
+The base usaage of libVIODES is demonstrated by the Qt application "vioedit" that loads VioModels from file and displays the corresponding VioView.
 It is meant as a basis for testing ant debugging.